Deira, Dubai: Population

-Deira has a population of 400,000 which consists of 20% of Dubai's total population.
+Deira has a population of 400,000 which consists of 10% of Dubai's total population of around 4 million people.

 Economy

 The district contains 30% of Dubai's trading locations and 10% of its GDP.
 A large portion of its earnings come from the historic fish, gold, and spice souqs that have been essential to the district for centuries.

 City Centre Deira is a flagship shopping mall in central Deira, with the Deira City Centre metro station at its entrance.

 The Waterfront Market, retailing fish, vegetables, and meat, opened on the Deira Corniche in 2017.
+The historic Dubai Gold Souk and the newly developed Dubai Gold District are some of the other prominent destinations in the Deira District.